hemanth1223/automation-functional_testing_case/README.md

 2. Set Up the Environment:
    Ensure you have Python installed.

-   - Create and activate a virtual environment:
+   Create and activate a virtual environment & Install the required dependencies:
     ```bash
     python -m venv .venv
     source .venv/bin/activate  # On Windows use `.venv\Scripts\activate`

-   - Install the required dependencies:
-    ```bash
     pip install -r requirements.txt

 3. Run the Test: